scaleoutsean/eseries-perf-analyzer/README.md

 docker-compose up -d
 ```

 - `./epa/.env` has some env data used by its Makefile for InfluxDB and Grafana.
-Use `make` to start, stop, clean, rm, restart.
+Use `make` to start, stop, clean, rm, restart these two.
-- `./collector`'s valus are hard-coded into its Makefile.
+- `./collector`'s values are hard-coded into its Makefile.
 Use `docker-compose` to start/stop/remove collector and dbmanager containers.

-- When editing `collector/docker-compose.yml`, provide the following for each E-Series array:
+- When editing `./collector/docker-compose.yml`, provide the following for each E-Series array:
   - USERNAME - SANtricity account for monitoring such as `monitor` (read-only access to SANtricity)
   - PASSWORD - SANtricity password for the account used to monitor
-  - SYSNAME - SANtricity array name, such as R26U25-EF600 - get this from the SANtricity Web UI
+  - SYSNAME - SANtricity array name, such as R26U25-EF600 - get this from the SANtricity Web UI, but you can use your own - just keep it consistent with the name in `./collector/config.json`!
   - SYSID - SANtricity WWN for the array, such as 600A098000F63714000000005E79C888 - get this from the SANtricity Web UI
   - API - SANtricity controller's IP address such as 6.6.6.6
   - RETENTION_PERIOD - data retention in InfluxDB, such as 52w (52 weeks)
   - DB_ADDRESS - external IPv4 of host where EPA is running, such as 7.7.7.7, to connect to InfluxDB

 - Where to find values of API, SYSNAME and SYSID?
 API are IPv4 addresses (or FQDNs) used to connect to the E-Series Web management UI.
 You can see them in the browser.
 For SYSNAME and SYSID see [this](/sysname-in-santricity-manager.png) and [this](/sysid-in-santricity-manager.png) screenshot.
+Although that can create confusion, but SYSNAME can be arbitrary; just keep the names in `./collector/docker-compose.yml` and `./collector/config.json` consistent!

-- `container_name` to match the name in config.json:
+- `container_name` to match the name in `./collector/config.json`:

 ```yaml
 services: